-Through the capstone project our students have the opportunity to work with industries to conduct real-world analytics projects using data provided by sponsoring organizations.
-Capstone students will work in teams of three to four members over the semester to understand the business problem, clean and analyze the data, and devise a solution.
+Through the semester-long capstone project, students get a taste for working in the industry, conducting real-world analytics projects using data provided by sponsoring organizations.
+Capstone students work in teams of three to four to understand their sponsor's business problem, clean and analyze data, and devise an appropriate solution.
 Students also explore ethical issues related to the use of data science.

 The capstone project is available to upper-class students, and satisfies an upper-level writing requirement.

-You can view descriptions of recent capstone projects, news articles, and testimonials here.
+Visit the data science capstone website to view descriptions of recent capstone projects, news articles, and testimonials.

-Weeks one and two: Students attend classes and lectures on project management concepts, data science lifecycle concepts, data visualization, and a review of data cleaning.
+- Weeks one and two: Students attend classes and lectures on project management concepts, data science lifecycle concepts, data visualization, and review data cleaning.

-Weeks three and four: Representatives of companies and other organizations present their projects to students.
-Students are assigned to projects based on their ranking of preferences, but also on the individual skills they can bring to a project.
+- Weeks three and four: Representatives of companies and other organizations present their projects to students.
+Students are assigned to projects based on preferences and their individual skill sets.

-Weeks eleven and twelve: Students give final presentations and write up individual final reports.
-Final versions of software code developed are archived and submitted to the sponsoring companies as deliverables.
+- Weeks eleven and twelve: Students give final presentations and write individual final reports.
+Final versions of developed software code are archived and submitted to the sponsoring organizations as deliverables.

-For a detailed look at what the capstone project entails check out Capstone projects: ‘A taste of the real world’.
+For a more detailed look at what the capstone project entails check out ‘Real world’ data science projects benefit sponsors, students.